OrganisedAFID/our-project-name/README.md

 ## Contributing

-To build and execute this project, please do the following:
+Alternatively, to build and execute this project, please do the following:
 - Install the following libraries to excute the unit tests: ```libboost-dev,  libboost-all-dev```
 - Install the Urho3D Game engine: a free lightweight, cross-platform 2D and 3D game engine implemented in C++ and released under the MIT license.
 Visit https://urho3d.github.io/ and follow install instructions for Raspberry Pi
 - Set the environment variable for the Urho3D folder on command line:\